West Palm Beach Felony Defense Attorney

 These crimes can lead to up to 30 years in prison, up to 30 years of probation, and up to $10,00 in fines.
 Some first-degree felonies, such as Burglary with an Assault or Battery, are reclassified as first-degree felonies punishable by life (“PBL”).
 As the name suggests, these felonies are punishable by up to life in prison.

 These crimes can result in life in prison without the possibility of parole.
 First-degree murder is the one capital felony in Florida that is still punishable by death.

 If you’ve been previously convicted of a felony, you may face even harsher penalties.
 In Florida, judges can extend prison sentences for so-called repeat offenders.

 Sentencing is also determined by a point system known as the Criminal Punishment Code.
 A person’s “minimum recommended sentence” is determined by a “scoresheet” for alleged felonies.
 For different aspects of the crime, judges assign a number between 1 and 10.
 Points are assigned for things such as the crime’s severity, impact on the victim, and the accused’s criminal history.

 Once the points are totaled, judges then assign a sentence.
 If, for instance, the score is lower than 44 points, a judge can order a non-prison sentence like community service, probation, prison diversion, etc. If a person is convicted of a felony and this person’s score is 44 points of more, a judge must impose a prison term unless there is a legal basis for a downward departure.

 Trust Our Team to Handle Your Felony Charges

-Trust our team of West Palm Beach felony defense lawyers with your case.
+Turn to our West Palm Beach felony defense lawyer for help with your case.
 You can schedule time with us online today.